Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description states it is 'useful before wiring references to know what's available,' implying the tool is for discovery before assignment.
-However, it does not explicitly exclude usage after wiring or mention when not to use it.
+The description says 'Useful before wiring references to know what's available,' which clearly indicates when to use this tool (before setting references).
+However, it does not explicitly mention when not to use it or list alternatives among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.